ChristianGroentved/TIL/GCP/cloud-run-access-only-internal-network.md

   --project=es-prod-6c2a
 ```

-Assuming you spelled everything correctly things should be up and runnnig
+Assuming you spelled everything correctly things should be up and running